Amazon Data Engineer Salary by Level: L4 to L7 Compensation

 Year 3

 The Year 3 cliff.
 40% of your initial RSU grant vests this year, distributed quarterly (10% per quarter).
 For many engineers, this feels like a significant raise.
-It's also the year Amazon's total comp becomes competitive with front-loaded companies.
+It is also the year Amazon's total comp becomes competitive with front-loaded companies.

 Year 4

 Another 40% vests in Year 4 on the same quarterly schedule.
-By now, if you've performed well, you should have refresher grants stacking on top of your initial grant.
+By now, if you have performed well, refresher grants stack on top of your initial grant.
 Strong performers at Amazon see their Year 4 comp exceed Year 3 because of these additional grants.

 Year-by-Year Walkthrough: L5 Example